Well Pump Pressure Switch replacement Cost Range

 - Where you Live – Labor rates vary with the cost of living.
 Prices are highest in Hawaii (190% of the national average) followed by large cities in the Northeast and Pacific West.
 The most affordable labor costs are in small towns and rural areas of the Midwest and South where cost of living is 80% to 87% of average.
 Actual costs are discussed below.

-Cost of Pressure Switch Installation Supplies
+Pressure Switch and Installation Supplies Cost

 Here are cost ranges for the most common well pump pressure switch controls.